dmbarbour/glas/docs/GlasApps.md

 * 'sys.\*' - system methods, e.g. FFI and reflection APIs
 * 'db.\*' - shared, persistent registers, bound to configured database
-* 'mem.\*' - ephemeral registers scoped to application lifespan (i.e. cleared on 'sys.halt').
+* 'mem.\*' - ephemeral registers scoped to application lifespan

 Because this is presented as the 'Base' object from which the application inherits, it isn't difficult for application mixins to transparently extend the API.
 Depending on the runtime, 'Base' may partially depend on 'Self', in which case overriding some 'sys.\*' methods may affect others.

 ## State and Ephemerality

-The only state carried between steps is the 'db.\*' and 'mem.\*' registers and whatever runtime state might be accessed via 'sys.\*' methods.
+Without the implicit state from procedural control flow, application state is entirely provided through its effects API, via 'db.\*' and 'mem.\*' registers and perhaps a few 'sys.\*' APIs.

-It isn't difficult to implement a heap-like API in 'sys.\*', allocating mutable references.
-A viable API:
+### Heap Refs

+Registers are logically limited to plain old glas data.
+However, it isn't difficult to model a 'heap', e.g. register contains list, allocate ranges and update by index.
+Unfortunately, this model would not integrate nicely with runtime garbage collection.
+A runtime can easily provide an API for garbage-collected heaps:

-- `sys.ref.new() : [arena] Ref<arena>` - 'arena' must name a register visible to the caller.
-This register is not modified, but serves as source of identity and ephemerality for Ref.
-To read a Ref requires access to the same arena.
+- `sys.ref.new() : [heap] Ref<heap>` - Returns a Ref bound to 'heap'.
+Here 'heap' is a register used as a source of identity and ephemerality.
+(The register is not modified.)
-- `sys.ref.with(Ref<arena>) : [arena, op]` - links 'ref' to given Ref as a register, then calls 'op' with access to 'ref'.

-The runtime can enforce ephemerality types, i.e. such that short-lived data (like open file handles) cannot be stored in longer-lived registers or Refs.
-And even db-scoped data cannot be delivered over remote procedure calls.

-## HTTP

-The 'http' method receives HTTP requests on a configured port.
-TBD: representation of request and response (e.g. callbacks instead of raw binary data); support for WebSockets or SSE.
+- `sys.ref.with(Ref<heap>) : [heap, op]` - Runs 'op' parameterized by register 'ref', bound to the provided Ref.
+This enables Refs to have associative structure (can even use a Ref as a heap), to be used in sealing data, and to benefit from accelerated register operations.

+The glas runtime may broadly track lifespans of data and may enforce rules, e.g. to prevent a short-lived Ref from being stored into a longer-lived database register.
+Useful ephemerality scopes include: global, database, app, transaction.

 ## Remote Procedure Calls (RPC)